-Kristina Bagnoli, LMFTA**

->

-> Founder of CCH
+Founder of CCH

->

-> Originally from New York state, Lisa recieved her formal education and clinical experience on the East Coast.
+Originally from New York state, Lisa received her formal education and clinical experience on the East Coast.
 She has a BS, MSW and Med.
 She is a Licensed Clinical Social Worker, Substance Abuse Professional and Licensed Clinical Addictions Counselor.
-Before reloacting to the midwest, Lisa began to build collaborative ties within the NYC and Baltimore Courts.
+Before relocating to the Midwest, Lisa began to build collaborative ties within the NYC and Baltimore Courts.
 Additionally, she worked for Investment Banks in NYC during the WTC Disaster where she developed clinical programming for Senior Executive teams to assist displaced employees.
 Having lived in the Midwest now for 16 years, Lisa has developed a stellar reputation in the state of Indiana for her work with Substance Use Early Intervention.
 Combined with a strong clinical background and significant skill in program development, she is the creative mind behind CCH’s evidence-based curricula.
 Not only has Lisa spent several years developing curricula, she also serves as the reviewing clinical social worker for the Purdue University Pharmacy Department Continuing Education Program, where she reviews and critiques programs for scientific rigor, evidence-based practice and conflict of interest.